Kilo vs TagoIO: which IoT platform should you choose?

 - You prefer flat pricing over transaction math — Kilo plans are simple tiers with no input/output-transaction or script-minute metering.

-- Alarms must reach a human: multi-step escalation chains and an Apple-approved Critical Alerts app that breaks through silenced phones.
+- Alarms must reach a human: multi-step escalation chains and critical alerts that break through silent mode on a responder’s phone.

 No cliff-edge migration needed.
 Open a free Kilo workspace, re-point a LoRa Basics Station or Semtech UDP gateway at Kilo’s built-in network server, and rebuild payload mappings with inline normalization while TagoIO keeps running.
 Book a call and we’ll review your connector list together.